TUMFTM/EA_Battery_MDF/README.md

 ## Usage of the battery model

-We are very happy if you choose this model implementation and auxiliaries for your projects and provide all updates under GNU LESSER GENERAL PUBLIC LICENSE Version 3 (29 June 2007).
+We are very happy if you choose this framework for your projects and provide all updates under GNU LESSER GENERAL PUBLIC LICENSE Version 3 (29 June 2007).
 Please refer to the license file for any further questions about incorporating this battery model into your projects.
 We are looking forward to hearing your feedback and kindly ask you to share bugfixes, improvements and updates on the parameterization or implementation.